Space debris: Tracking from the ground

 Radar and optical detectors such as lidar are the main tools for tracking space debris.
 Although objects under 10 cm have reduced orbital stability, debris as small as 1 cm can be tracked, however determining orbits to allow re-acquisition is difficult.
 Most debris remain unobserved.
 The NASA Orbital Debris Observatory tracked space debris with a 3 m liquid mirror transit telescope.
 FM Radio waves can detect debris, after reflecting off them onto a receiver.
 Optical tracking may be a useful early-warning system on spacecraft.

-The U.S. Strategic Command keeps a catalog of known orbital objects, using ground-based radar and telescopes, and a space-based telescope (originally to distinguish from hostile missiles).
+The US Strategic Command keeps a catalog of known orbital objects, using ground-based radar and telescopes, and a space-based telescope (originally to distinguish from hostile missiles).
 The 2009 edition listed about 19,000 objects.
 Other data come from the ESA Space Debris Telescope, TIRA, the Goldstone, Haystack, and EISCAT radars and the Cobra Dane phased array radar, to be used in debris-environment models like the ESA Meteoroid and Space Debris Terrestrial Environment Reference (MASTER).

 Measurement in space

 The Long Duration Exposure Facility (LDEF) is an important source of information on small-particle space debris.

 Returned space hardware is a valuable source of information on the directional distribution and composition of the (sub-millimetre) debris flux.
 The LDEF satellite deployed by mission STS-41-C Challenger and retrieved by STS-32 Columbia spent 68 months in orbit to gather debris data.
 The EURECA satellite, deployed by STS-46 Atlantis in 1992 and retrieved by STS-57 Endeavour in 1993, was also used for debris study.

-The solar arrays of Hubble were returned by missions STS-61 Endeavour and STS-109 Columbia, and the impact craters studied by the ESA to validate its models.
+The solar arrays of the Hubble space telescope were returned by missions STS-61 Endeavour and STS-109 Columbia, and the impact craters were studied by the ESA to validate its models.
 Materials returned from Mir were also studied, notably the Mir Environmental Effects Payload (which also tested materials intended for the ISS).